A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 - Watching a good movie with my family

-- Attending music concerts, whether it was Paul McCartney or the Austin Symphony at their free summer series
+- Attending music concerts, whether it was Paul McCartney at ACL or the Austin Symphony at their free summer series

 - Enjoying a delicious healthy meal

-While I loved our global adventures before we had kids, I really enjoy the above things now about as much as anything.
-And they all are free or cost little.
+While I loved our global adventures before we had children, now I really enjoy the above leisure activities about as much as anything.
+Notice that the activities above are all free or cost little.
 (Ok, seeing Paul McCartney with my sons was a splurge.)

 Don’t get me wrong.
-I like nice things.
-I live in a large pretty home 20 minutes from downtown Austin on over an acre of land.
+I like nice things; I live in a large pretty home on over an acre of land just 20 minutes from downtown Austin.

-I have just noticed through this same process I am writing about here that the things I love doing don’t cost much.
+I have noticed through this same process I am writing about here, however, that the things I love doing now don’t cost much.

-The somewhat embarrassing truth is that if I were on a yacht, I would find the best place to curl up and read and enjoy that as much as anything.
+The somewhat embarrassing truth is that if I were on a yacht, I would find the best place to curl up and read, while enjoying that as much as anything.

 Don’t limit your dreams, just notice what you really like to do and want to do more of as you get older.

-Deciding where you want to live will have a big impact on the amount of wealth you’ll want to accumulate.
-You don’t have to know the exact place, but if you know your city vs country preference, you’ll be able to estimate your lifestyle costs easier.
+You don’t have to know the exact place, but if you know your city vs country preference, you’ll be able to estimate your lifestyle costs much easier.

-If you already know you want to live in New York City like one of my clients vs my hometown of highly affordable Tupelo, Mississippi, you’re going to want to plan to have a lot more money accumulated or coming in monthly (income streams).
+If you already know you want to live in New York City like one of my financial coaching clients vs my hometown of highly affordable Tupelo, Mississippi, for example, you’ll want to get more income from your investments.

-3. How Much Do You Want to Spend?
+3. Decide How Much You Want to Spend

 Based on what you learned above about what you like to do and where you like to live, estimate how much it will cost for you to live how you want.